Sangareddy: Education

 There are a variety of educational institutions in Sangareddy.
-There is a Government Medical College, Sangareddy.Recently IIT Hyderabad campus has been construed.
+The campus of Indian Institute of Technology Hyderabad, one of India's premier institutes, is located very close to Sangareddy, in the village of Kandi.
+There is the Government Medical College, Sangareddy.

 Transportation

 Roads

 NH-65 road passes through the city.

 About 15 km away from Sangareddy is an outer ring road which connects to Shamshabad airport – Rajiv Gandhi International Airport, Hyderabad, Gachibowli, and Medchal.

 A bypass road to NH44 is linked from Sangareddy to Shadnagar through Chevella.

 Long distance travel options are also available from Sangareddy to Tirupati, Vizag, Vijayawada, and Kandukooru directly.

 Rail

 The nearest railway stations are Shankarpalli railway station which is about 22 km away, Lingampally, which is about 30 km away, Secunderabad (about 50 km away) and Nampally Station, which is around 53 km away.
 Zahirabad Railway Station which is about 55 km away.

 Air

 The nearest air transport facility is Hyderabad International Airport, which is 70 km from Sangareddy.

 Demographics

 The city had a population of 72,344 as of the 2011 census.